divesresearch/dives-website/content/english/blog/typescript.md

 This is one of the most popular claims for why you should use TypeScript.

-Types does not reduce all kinds of bugs.
+Types do not reduce all kinds of bugs.
 Types reduce type-bugs.
 Which is only a very small portion of actual bugs.
-If using statically typed language would be sufficient to reduce bugs, then we would see programs written in typed languages having less bugs in general.
-But we don't. ([see](https://labs.ig.com/static-typing-promise))
+If using statically typed language would be sufficient to reduce bugs, then we would see programs written in typed languages having fewer bugs in general.
+But we don’t. ([see](https://labs.ig.com/static-typing-promise))

 In many cases bugs seems to occur not because of just being typless, but more probably, a complex design combined with lack of a proper testing paradigm.
 If